 - Avoid strenuous activity like housework, yard work, and lifting children for at least 2 days.
 You should be able to return to your normal, light activities in 1 week.

-- Ask your doctor how long you should wait before having sexual activity.
+- Ask your provider how long you should wait before having sexual activity.
 It may be about a month.

 - DO NOT drive for 24 hours after you get home.

 Try using warm compresses or a heating pad for pelvic pain.
-Take your pain medicine the way your doctor told you.
+Take your pain medicine the way your provider told you.
 Make sure you have a good supply of sanitary pads at home.
-Ask your doctor how long you should avoid using tampons or douching.
+Ask your provider how long you should avoid using tampons or douching.

 You may resume a normal, healthy diet when you get home.

-- Drink 8 to 10 glasses of water or unsweetened juice a day.
+- Drink 8 to 10 cups (2 to 2.5 liters) of water or unsweetened juice a day.

 - Try eating foods that contain a lot of iron while you are bleeding.